 Along with heating, hot water is one of the biggest uses of household energy.
 You can save around £25 a year by washing up in a bowl of warm water, rather than using a running tap.
 It might not feel like a big saving over the whole year, but small changes like this can add up.

 It’s also said that buying a more efficient and well-directed shower head can also save you as much as £18 per person a year on energy bills, plus an additional saving if you have a water meter.
-Things like this do have an upfront cost, though, so if you don’t want to make this expense then try some of the other cost-free tips mentioned above.
+Things like this do have an upfront cost, though, so if you don’t want to make this expense, try some of the other cost-free tips mentioned above.

 5. Choosing your new appliances

-If you need to buy a new appliance (like a washing machine or fridge), check how much power it uses and if possible, opt for one which uses less.
+If you need to buy a new appliance (like a washing machine or fridge), check how much power it uses and if possible, opt for one that uses less.
 You can do this by looking out for its energy label.
 Appliances are rated on a scale of A to G, with A being the most efficient and G being the least efficient.
 An A+++ washing machine will typically use £65 less energy than an A+ one over an 11-year lifespan.

 6. Monitor, monitor, monitor your usage